This topic describes scheduled jobs in Optimizely Customized Commerce.

 Scheduled jobs run in the background at preset time intervals and typically do cleanup and batch updating tasks.

-A default Commerce installation has several predefined scheduled jobs, which are managed from the Optimizely CMS administration interface.
+A default Optimizely Customized Commerce installation has several predefined scheduled jobs, which are managed from the Optimizely Content Management System (CMS) administration interface.

 You can also add custom scheduled jobs, see Scheduled jobs in the CMS Developer Guide.